-- (a) Should AEMO need to submit a reliability instrument request as per Section 5.1 (c), it will, at a minimum, provide the information required by National Electricity Law Section 14I and any further information listed in the AER Interim RIG. - (b) As an indication, AEMO will provide the following: - (i) The NEM region in which the forecast reliability gap is forecast to occur. - (ii) The forecast reliability gap, in megawatts (MW). - (iii) The additional reserves required to reduce expected USE to below the reliability standard, assuming these reserves are available in all hours of the financial year (for information purposes only). - (iv) First and last days of the forecast reliability gap period. - (v) The trading intervals during the forecast reliability gap period where supply shortfalls are most likely to occur, which will consist of the specification of weekends/weekdays and the time-of-day range within the forecast reliability gap period. - (vi) AEMO's one-in-two year peak demand forecast (see Section 6.2). - (vii) The sensitivity of USE to additional capacity available during the forecast reliability gap period. - (viii) Additional information that helps illustrate observed USE in the simulations, including but not limited to the distribution of USE across months, and the distribution of USE duration.
+Should AEMO need to submit a reliability instrument request as per Section 5.1 0, it will, at a minimum, provide the information required by National Electricity Law Section 14I and any further information listed in the AER Interim RIG.

+As an indication, AEMO will provide the following:

+- (a) The NEM region in which the forecast reliability gap is forecast to occur. - (b) The forecast reliability gap, in megawatts (MW). - (c) The additional reserves required to reduce expected USE to below the reliability standard, assuming these reserves are available in all hours of the financial year (for information purposes only). - (d) First and last days of the forecast reliability gap period. - (e) The trading intervals during the forecast reliability gap period where supply shortfalls are most likely to occur, which will consist of the specification of weekends/weekdays and the time-of-day range within the forecast reliability gap period. - (f) AEMO's one-in-two year peak demand forecast (see Section 6.2). - (g) The sensitivity of USE to additional capacity available during the forecast reliability gap period. - (h) Additional information that helps illustrate observed USE in the simulations, including but not limited to the distribution of USE across months, and the distribution of USE duration.